solsteace/Kata__image-processing/README.md

-# Kata__image-processing
+# About
-A collection of image processing experiments I tried out during my time learning it
+A collection of image processing experiments I tried out during my time learning it that is improved in such way so it could be used as a note as well